ragardner/tksheet/DOCUMENTATION.md

 - `modified_function` can be used to trigger a specific function when the `state` of the box is set to `"normal"` and there is an editable text window and a change of the text in that window has occurred.
 Note that this function occurs before the dropdown boxes search feature.
 - `search_function` (`None`, `callable`) sets the function that will be used to search the dropdown boxes values upon a dropdown text editor modified event when the dropdowns state is `normal`.
 Set to `None` to disable the search feature or use your own function with the following keyword arguments: `(search_for, data):` and make it return an row number (e.g. select and see the first value would be `0`) if positive and `None` if negative.
 - `validate_input` (`bool`) when `True` will not allow cut, paste, delete or cell editor to input values to cell which are not in the dropdown boxes values.
+- `text` (`None`, `str`) can be set to something other than `None` to always display over whatever value is in the cell, this is useful when you want to display a Header name over a dropdown box selection.

 ___